 Where Sundays pulls ahead

-Multi-animal-ingredient stack: The four-deep "beef, beef heart, beef liver, beef bone" structure is the single biggest driver of the 12-point grade gap.
-Under our Fresh Food Rubric, multiple named animal ingredients in the top five earn a structural credit that single-protein formulations can’t match.
+Multi-animal-ingredient stack: The four-deep "beef, beef heart, beef liver, beef bone" structure is the single biggest structural difference between the two.
+Under our Fresh Food Rubric, multiple named animal ingredients in the top five earn a structural credit — though Embark's clean human-grade single-protein design reaches the same A/90 by a different route.
 Heart and liver are both nutrient-dense organ meats; bone contributes natural calcium and phosphorus at the ratio dogs evolved to consume.

 Broader phytonutrient matrix: Shiitake mushrooms, blueberries, pumpkin, zucchini, kale, broccoli, oranges, cherries, strawberries, beets, tomatoes — Sundays runs a ten-plus produce layer vs. Embark’s more modest six-vegetable-fruit lineup.
 The wider matrix delivers more phytonutrient variety, more diversified fiber, and more natural antioxidants.